Eight FAQs on IT policies.

 7. How do I implement an IT policy?

-You'll stand a much better chance if your employees understand why you are implementing it (to protect both parties).
+You'll stand a much better chance if your employees understand why you are implementing an IT policy (to protect both parties).

-8. How can I make sure my policy remains relevant?
+8. How can I make sure my IT policy remains relevant?

 Annual reviews can be effective, because things change.
 Policies can be quickly updated, but make sure your staff are made aware of all changes and explain why they are necessary.